-This new standard is currently under development by the Learning and Development Trailblazer Employer Group (L&DTEG) which has a wider group of over 100 members.
+This new standard was developed by the Learning and Development Trailblazer Employer Group (L&DTEG) which has a wider group of over 100 members.
 The group is Co-Chaired by Emma Horne and Paul Cadman of Walter Smith Fine Foods LTD. For more information regarding the L&D Standards please contact the secretariat service at email@example.com

 Information on the current standards in Development can be found via the link below along with points of contact for the group:

 A Learning & Development (L&D) Consultant/ Business Partner is accountable for ensuring L&D contributes to, and influences, improved performance in the workplace at an individual, team and organisation level.
 They also have the commercial responsibility to align learning needs with the strategic ambitions and objectives of the business.
 They are agents for change, influencing key stakeholders, making decisions and recommendations on what the business can / should do in an L&D context.
 They are also likely to lead on any L&D-related elements of business projects.
 The L&D Consultant / Partner will often have expertise and competence in a specific field whether it be technical, vocational or behavioural.
 They link the work they do to the context and strategic priorities of the business and measure the outcomes and impact of any learning interventions, to demonstrate a return on investment/expectation.

 The role can be a generalist L&D or more specialist, where the focus and in-depth expertise is in a specific area such as organisation development, digital / blended learning, resourcing, or talent management.
 Whichever the area of focus, the role requires a good grounding across all areas of L&D, and is business and future focused.